AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   the DV maneuver required to match the surface velocity.
 - Added :ref:`scenarioLambertSolver` scenario to illustrate the Lambert's problem FSW module package
 - Added :ref:`scenario_LambertGuidance` BSK-Sim scenario to illustrate the Lambert modules in different flight modes
+- Added new scenario :ref:`scenarioSweepingSpacecraft` to perform sweeping maneuvers.

 Version 2.4.0 (August 23, 2024)